 - Ensure that all cleaning supplies and other chemicals are safely stored.

 - Where appropriate, bring and use outlet covers for accessible electrical outlets.

 - Move any plants out of your child’s reach, especially if they’re toxic.

-- When in doubt, get down on the floor at your baby’s level and examine the area.
+- When in doubt, get down on the floor at your baby’s level and examine the area for potential hazards.

 Products in this Article

 The Smart Sock comfortably wraps around your baby’s foot to track heart rate and oxygen levels using clinically-proven pulse oximetry.
 The base station glows green to let you know everything is okay but will notify with lights and sounds if something appears to be wrong.

 Spring Break Traveling Tips

 Traveling becomes a lot more interesting when there’s a baby in the mix.
 Gone are the days of spontaneous road trips, driving for as long as you can without stopping and eating fast food for every meal.
 With a baby, you must prepare and plan for basically every scenario you can imagine – poopy diapers,…

 What I Wish I Knew: Newborn Tips